gkim0101/gkim0101.github.io/content/02_areas/investing.md

 - **Dollar-Cost Averaging**

-  - Divide your investment budget into 3 equal parts and invest 1/3 of your investment budget when the price is decreasing by 10% or just buy 1/3 of your investment budget every month.
+  - Divide your investment budget into 5 equal parts and invest 1/5 of your investment budget when the price is decreasing by 20%
+  - Can invest in up to 2 ETFs simultaneously while waiting for trailing stop conditions to trigger
   - Use leftover salary to invest regularly, reducing the impact of market timing.

 - **Monthly Reviews**